jupyter/docker-stacks/docs/using/recipes.md

 This recipe is not tested and might be broken.
 ```

-See the README for a basic automation here
+See the README for basic automation here
 <https://github.com/jupyter/docker-stacks/tree/main/examples/make-deploy>
 which includes steps for requesting and renewing a Let's Encrypt certificate.